CNES/S1Tiling/docs/use.rst

 .. todo::

-  By default S1Tiling works on single machines.
+  By default, S1Tiling works on single machines.
 Internally it relies on :py:class:`distributed.LocalCluster` a small adaptation would be required to work on a multi-nodes cluster.